VU-Irakliy/weather_software_practice/README.md

 # weather software practice
+Yes, WeatherWhenether is supposed to be with a grammatical error.<br><br>
 This was made as a practice to work with API, json data and test my patience limits with Tkinter.<br>
 Currently, it can be launched using only through terminal.
 However, in the future, I will add the possibility to launch from .exe file.